ahmed-s-elamin/voice-assistant/README.md

 #web-based-voice-assistant
-Jarvis responds to your voice command and performs tasks such as playing songs, reading news, etc. built using JavaScript HTML & CSS and web speech api .
+Jarvis responds to your voice command and performs tasks such as create tasks and delete them, telling the weather, reading news, etc. built using JavaScript HTML & CSS and web speech api .